cobwebos/docs/articles/cognitive-services/LUIS/luis-resources-faq.md

 ## <a name="i-want-to-build-an-app-in-luis-with-more-than-30-entities-what-should-i-do"></a>I want to build an app in LUIS with more than 30 entities.
 What should I do?

-You might need to leverage the power of hierarchical and composite entities.
-Hierarchical entities enable you to build hierarchy of entities related to their parent in an inheritance relationship.
+You might need to use hierarchical and composite entities.
+Hierarchical entities reflect the relationship between entities that share characteristics or are members of a category.
 The child entities are all members of their parent's category.
+For example, a hierarchical entity named PlaneTicketClass may have the child entities EconomyClass and FirstClass.
 The hierarchy spans only one level of depth.

-Composite entities enable you to compose a parent entity of already existing simple entities, children of hierarchical entities or pre-built entities.
+Composite entities represent parts of a whole.
+For example, a composite entity named PlaneTicketOrder may have child entities Airline, Destination, DepartureCity, DepartureDate, and PlaneTicketClass.
+You build a composite entity from pre-existing simple entities, children of hierarchical entities or prebuilt entities.
 LUIS is limited to 10 parent entities with up to 10 children for each parent entity (composite or hierarchical).

 LUIS also provides the list entity type that is not machine learned but allows users to specify a fixed set entities with a given set of values.